coin-or/Clp/README.md

 It is distributed under the auspices of the [COIN-OR Foundation](https://www.coin-or.org)

-The Clp website is https://github.com/coin-or/Clp.
+The Clp development site is https://github.com/coin-or/Clp.

 ## CITE